Squandering an Inheritance

 “Each private session was conducted by one or two Commissioners and was an opportunity for a person to tell their story of abuse in a protected and supportive environment.
 Many accounts from these sessions are told in a de-identified form in this Final Report.

 Written accounts allowed individuals who did not end private sessions to share their experiences with Commissioners.
-The experiences of survivors described to us in written accounts have informed this Final Report in the same manner as those shared with us
+The experiences of survivors described to us in written accounts have informed this Final Report in the same manner as those shared with usin private sessions.

 We also decided to publish, with their consent, as many individual survivors’ experiences as possible, as de-identified narratives drawn from private sessions and written accounts.
 These narratives are presented as accounts of events as told by survivors of child sexual abuse in institutions.
 We hope that by sharing them with the public they will contribute to a better understanding of the profound impact of child sexual abuse and may help to make our institutions as safe as possible for children in the future.
 The narratives are available as an online appendix to Volume 5, Private sessions. “